directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-with-eleventy-3.md

 authors:
   - name: Kevin Lewis
     title: Director, Developer Experience
+description: Learn how to integrate Directus in your 11ty web application.
 ---
 Eleventy (sometimes referred to 11ty) is a lightweight and unopinionated static site generator.
 You can use any templating language, and it ships with zero client-side JavaScript by default.
 In this guide, you will learn how to build a website with Directus as a Headless CMS.

 ## Before You Start